 Selenophon GmbH was founded in 1928 by Oskar Czeija, whose father had established Czeija, Nissl & Co in the nineteenth century but had sold his shares in the early twentieth century.
 His son was never involved in this telephone and telegraph factory, but he played a key role at the Radio Verkehrs AG, which was constituted in 1924 and which he ran from the outset as its general manager.
 The Selenophon optical sound system was developed by Czeija in collaboration with the Viennese physicist Hans Thirring and some RAVAG employees.
 Therefore, it is unsurprising that the apparatuses produced by the company were used on Austrian radio.
 In the RAVAG's recording van, which was set up in the early 1930s and was somewhat erroneously called "transmitter car" (Übertragerauto), it was not only possible to record the original sound on wax and gelatin records; it was also furnished with Selenophon's professional U7 tape recorder, which could record and play optical sound on celluloid or paper film.
 After development, the six-millimeter-wide film—in contrast to records—could be cut and stuck back together at will, i.e., .
 Consequently, this method was suitable not only for archiving sound, but above all for compiling longer audio features.

 It is probable that the RAVAG's recording van was present at the "Turks Deliverance Celebration," though actual evidence is lacking.
 In the Österreichische Mediathek, an Austrian archive for sound recordings, a segment of the speech held by Federal Chancellor Engelbert Dollfuss at the rally in Schönbrunn Palace gardens on May 14, 1933, has been preserved.
 Assembled from an announcement, part of his speech, and the , the document's origin is uncertain but has commonalities with the optical soundtrack of the aforementioned piece in the Fox Tönende Wochenschau, for which reason it can be presumed that the recording comes from this 35 mm film and not from a record or a cine film by the RAVAG.
 What is certain is that Radio Wien reported live from the event from 10:20 to 11:05 a.m.
 It appears to have been a spontaneous decision, because although the live broadcast was announced in some daily newspapers, it was not mentioned in the listings magazines that were published weekly.
-Judging by the schedule of events at the "Turks Deliverance Celebration," the speeches by Security Minister Emil Fey, by , the federal leader of the Austrian Homeland Protection, and by Dollfuss would have been broadcast, and possibly also parts of the field Mass read from 10 a.m.
-Furthermore, it is also conceivable that a RAVAG reporter conducted interviews with the guests at the celebration or the Home Guard members in the Great Parterre in addition to moderating the event.
+Judging by the schedule of events at the "Turks Deliverance Celebration," the speeches by Security Minister Emil Fey, by , the federal leader of the Austrian Homeland Protection, and by Dollfuss were broadcast, and possibly also parts of the field Mass read from 10 a.m.
+It is also conceivable that a RAVAG reporter conducted interviews with the guests at the celebration or the Home Guard members in the Great Parterre in addition to moderating the event.

 How did this radio broadcast work from a technical perspective?
 Although the RAVAG also used ribbon and condenser microphones around 1933, the carbon microphone by Reisz had been in regular use at Radio Wien since 1925.
 It can therefore be assumed that one of the two models documented in the photographs of the "Turks Deliverance Celebration" served the live broadcast.
 In the marble block of the Reisz microphone, there was a hole filled with carbon granules, over which there lay a rubber membrane.
 Electricity was transmitted through the granules via electrodes, with the resistance changing due to speech hitting the membrane.
 The varying electricity caused by the sound waves could then be transmitted to an amplifier by a transformer.
 The microphone was connected to the tube amplifier by cable, but how did the voices that had been transformed into electricity enter the radio transmitter?